OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed-broadcast/csharp/README.md

 	- `TeamsAppInstallation.ReadForUser`
 	- `TeamsAppInstallation.ReadWriteForUser`
     - `TeamsActivity.Send`
-    - `TeamsAppInstallation.ReadForUser.All`.

-**Note** Your need to add `TeamsActivity.Send` and `Directory.Read.All` as Application level permissions too.
+**Note** Your need to add `TeamsActivity.Send`, `TeamsAppInstallation.ReadForUser.All` and `Directory.Read.All` as Application level permissions too.

 -   Click on Add permissions.
 Please make sure to grant the admin consent for the required permissions.
 13. Navigate to **Authentication**
     If an app hasn't been granted IT admin consent, users will have to provide consent the first time they use an app.
+(This will only work for the delegated permissions and Admin consent is required for any Application level permissions)
     Set a redirect URI:
     * Select **Add a platform**.
     * Select **web**.
-    * Enter the **redirect URI** for the app in the following format: `https://{Base_Url}/Auth/End`, `https://{Base_Url}/Auth/Start`.
+    * Enter the **redirect URI** for the app in the following format: `https://{Base_Url_Domain}/Auth/End`, `https://{Base_Url_Domain}/Auth/Start`.
 This will be the page where a successful implicit grant flow will redirect the user.
     Enable implicit grant by checking the following boxes:
     ✔ ID Token
     ✔ Access Token